ActivitySim/activitysim/docs/examples.rst

 ^^^^^^
 In order to run example_gondor, you first need the input files in the ``data`` folder as identified in the ``configs\settings.yaml`` file and the ``configs\network_los.yaml`` file:

-* input_table_list: the input CSV tables from MTC travel model one (see below for column definitions):
+* input_table_list: the input CSV tables for Gondor (see below for column definitions):

     * households - Synthetic population household records for a subset of zones.
     * persons - Synthetic population person records for a subset of zones.